What is a Local Citation?

 Tier 1

-These sites are prominent on Google and are frequently used by people searching for businesses.
+These sites are prominent on Google and are frequently used by people to find local businesses.
 In addition to generic sites that are used nationally, this tier also includes city/state and industry/niche citations that add significant value to your citation profile.

 Generic